Henry FitzRoy, Duke of Richmond and Somerset

-Henry FitzRoy, Duke of Richmond and Somerset, (15 June 1519 – 23 July 1536), was the son of King Henry VIII of England and his mistress, Elizabeth Blount, and the only child born out of wedlock whom Henry VIII acknowledged.
-He was the younger half-brother of Queen Mary I, as well as the older half-brother of Queen Elizabeth I and King Edward VI.
-Through his mother, he was the elder half-brother of the 4th Baroness Tailboys of Kyme and of the 2nd and 3rd Barons Tailboys of Kyme.
-He was named FitzRoy, which is derived from the Norman French term for "son of the king".
+Henry FitzRoy, Duke of Richmond and Somerset (c.
+15 June 1519 – 23 July 1536) was the son of Henry VIII of England and his mistress Elizabeth Blount, and the only child born out of wedlock whom Henry acknowledged.
+He was the younger half-brother of Mary I, as well as the older half-brother of Elizabeth I and Edward VI.
+Through his mother, he was the elder half-brother of Elizabeth, George, and Robert Tailboys.
+His surname means "son of the king" in Norman French.

 Birth

 Henry FitzRoy was born in June 1519.
 His mother was Elizabeth Blount, Catherine of Aragon's lady-in-waiting, and his father was Henry VIII.
 FitzRoy was conceived when Queen Catherine was approaching her last confinement with another of Henry's children, a stillborn daughter born in November 1518.
-To avoid scandal, Blount was taken from Henry's court to the Augustinian priory of St Lawrence at Blackmore near Ingatestone, in Essex.
+To avoid scandal, Blount was taken from Henry's court to the Augustinian priory of St Laurence at Blackmore near Ingatestone, in Essex.

 FitzRoy's birthdate is often given as 15 June 1519, but the exact date is not known.

 His birth may have been earlier than predicted.
 Cardinal Thomas Wolsey was out of London from 9 to 18 June when he reappeared back at court in Windsor.
 The following day he was expected at Hampton Court, but he did not reappear at a council meeting at Westminster until 29 June.
 The policy of discretion worked, as the baby boy's arrival caused no great stir, and diplomatic dispatches record nothing of Henry VIII's illegitimate son.